Analytical Expressions For Light-Curves Of Ordinary And Superluminous Supernovae Type Ia: Derivation of SNeIa General Properties

+Early time spectroscopic observations of bright SNeIa show a bimodal expansion velocity (see, e.g., Childress et al. 2014).
+The high velocity component right after the explosion, as measured from the CA II IR triplet and Ca II H\&K and from Si II $\lambda$6355 is usually in the range between 20,000-30,000 km/s, while the lower velocity photospheric component as measured from the same lines and from the OI triplet and CII $\lambda$6580 and CII $\lambda$7234 lines is usually in the range 14,000-16,000 km/s.

+The bimodal photospheric velocity probably indicates a bimodal structure, such as an homologous expansion plus a large number of higher velocity "bullets".
+Such structures were discovered in high resolution imaging of nearby young supernova remnants such as SNR Cas A (Fesen et al. 2006) and SNR 3C 58 (Fesen et al. 2007) and in nearby planetary nebulae (PNe) such as the Helix nebula (Matsuura et al. 2007, 2009), and in many other PNe.
+The origin of these high velocity bullets is not clear.
+Probably they were expelled from the stellar surface by a Rayleigh-Taylor unstable shock/detonation-front propagating from the center of the star to its surface.
+In all the above cases the total mass and momentum of the "bullets" are a small fraction of the mass and momentum of the exploding star.

-{\bf (b) The expansion velocity:} We neglect angular momentum and enviromental effects and assume an homologous expansion of the SN fireball, i.e., a uniform spatial density throughout the fireball at any moment.
-This implies that the expansion velocity $v(r)$ at distance $r$ from the center satisfies $v(r)=(r/R)\, V_{exp}$ where $R$ is the radius of the fireball and $V_{exp}$ is its expansion rate at $R$.
-Consequently, the total kinetic energy of the explosion is $E_k=(3/10)\,N_b\,m_b\,V_{exp}^2$.
-Substituting that into Eq.~(1) yields
+The expansion velocity of the SN fireball can be estimated, assuming homologous expansion, i.e., a uniform spatial density throughout the expanding mass at any moment.
+That implies that the expansion velocity ${\rm v(r)}$ at distance ${\rm r}$ from the center satisfies ${\rm v(r)=(r/R)\,V}$ where R is the radius of the fireball and ${\rm V=\dot{R}}$ is its radial expansion rate at R. Consequently, the total kinetic energy of the explosion is ${\rm E_k=(3/10)\,M_C\,V^2} $ and the initial expansion velocity of SNeIa fireballs is ${\rm V_0 \approx 15,600\, km/s}$.

-where the effective mass of a baryon in $^{40}$Ca and $^{56}$Ni is $m_b\approx 930.48\, {\rm MeV}/c^2$.
-Hence, the expected initial expansion velocity is roughly $V_{exp}\approx 15,740 \pm 460$ km/s {\it independent of the value of $M_c$}.
-Because of the typical low density of the surrounding medium where SNe Ia explosions take place, the deceleration of the expansion due to swept-in mass is negligible during the photospheric and early nebular phases, unless the explosion takes place inside a common envelope of a close binary.
-Note that as long as the SN fireball is opaque to its black body radiation, the observed photospheric velocity $V_{ph}$ is roughly the expansion velocity at a depth where the optical opacity satisfies $\tau(R_{ph})\approx 2/3$, i.e., $V_{ph}\approx (1-2/3\, \tau) V_{exp}\,,$ where $\tau$ is the optical depth to the center of the fireball.